Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-24)
+New in this latest version (release-25)

 1.)
-A bug in which defining a PQS material would result in a load crash has been fixed.
-It was most reported in RSS.
-Sorry for letting that slip through!

-2.)
-Bodies now calculate a stars aparent intensity when figuring their rim shaders, rather than just choosing the closest star regardless of how bright it may or may not be.

-3.)
-A minor visual bug with rim shaders on gas giants has been fixed.
+A bug in which all stars were treated as equal luminosity for the rimshader inverse square law calculations has been fixed.

 About